dbrugne/donut/README.md

 - [ ] Add bookmark a room star in header with favorites rooms in home and account and profile

 **Room/user design**
-- [ ] Global theme integration
 - [ ] Add "your rooms" on homepage
+- [ ] Add "room owned/oped/joined" on user profile

 **Tooling**
 - [ ] Backup
 - [ ] Monitoring
-- [ ] Basic backend
 - [ ] Minimum virtual traffic generation
 - [ ] Basic grunt sample data injection (connect, disconnect, join/leave, create, message, ...)

 ## Release 4

 **Chat**
+- [ ] Room kick
 - [ ] Auto-mention user in room message ($.fn.mentionize())

 **Performance/security/maintenability**
 - [ ] Compress JS: https://github.com/JakeWharton/uglify-js-middleware
 - [ ] Strongify password constrains (signup, login and forgot, very long or complex)
 - [ ] Remove HOGAN and re-add EJS
+- [ ] Find email factorisation/rendering solution

+**Social**
+- [ ] Invite users in room
+- [ ] Invite users in room (Facebook)
+- [ ] Invite users in room (email)
+- [ ] Invite your friend on donut (Facebook)

 **Features**
 - [ ] Add option to no join #General on connection

+**Presence management**
+  - [ ] Each user received on client side (room user, owner, onetoone user, home users ... but not search engine users) are instanciated as a User Model
+  - [ ] This model is stored ALSO in a global knownUsers collection
+  - [ ] Each model "listen for a user presence" socket.io room
+  - [ ] View of this model (could have lot of different template) ... should listen for model modification : how to handle user list (room users) that are re-drawn totally?
+With the block listening for collection/model change?
+  - [ ] How to cleanup users that have totally leave our vision space (no longer in the room we are, no one to one open, not displayed on room)

 ## Next releases

 Critical:
-- [ ] Room kick
 - [ ] Room ban (time and permanent)
 - [ ] Fix bug that maintain user logged in chat on logout
-- [ ] Separate socket/web apps
-- [ ] Introduce Redis
 - [ ] Introduce guest mode (= no ?) and allow guest option
-- [ ] Page Facebook

 Chat:
 - [ ] Replace user_id by username in user:profile request
-- [ ] Get last 50 viewed on room opening
-- [ ] Add "presence" management (who is actually online in this room?)
-- [ ] Changing username/avatar on site should change it in chat interface (= Redis cache, form invalidate cache, how to send a message between www and ws without queue system)

 Backend:
 - [ ] Traditional page secured zone